search

 Think about what it’s like to work for you.
 Is it push, push and all negative?
 Would you work for you?
 Would you want your kids to work for you long-term?
 Contracting pace today is fast and hectic.
 Texts and emails make it even more demanding but take time to smell the roses, share some success and interact.
 You don’t want to become a member of the “take this job and shove it” club.

-KEYWORDS: C-suite employee relations management small businesses
+KEYWORDS: business management C-suite employee relations small businesses

 Share This Story